 Currently, POS tagging is used in two ways.
 First, lexicon entries that are marked as preferred by the shallow component are assigned higher priority than the rest.
 Thus, the probability of finding the correct reading early should increase without excluding any reading.
-Second, if for an input item no entry is found in the HPSG lexicon, we automatically create a default entry, based on the part-of-speech of the preferred reading.
+Second, if for an input item no entry is found in the HPSG lexicon, we automatically create a default entry, based on the part of speech of the preferred reading.
 This increases robustness, while avoiding increase in ambiguity.

-Named Entity Recognition Writing HPSG grammars for the whole range of NE expressions etc. is a tedious and not very promising task.
+Named Entity Recognition Writing HPSG grammars for NE expressions etc. is a tedious and not very promising task.
 They typically vary across text sorts and domains, and would require modularized subgrammars that can be easily exchanged without interfering with the general core.
 This can only be realized by using a type interface where a class of named entities is encoded by a general HPSG type which expands to a feature structure used in parsing.

-We exploit such a type interface for coupling shallow and deep processing.
+Such a type interface we exploit for coupling shallow and deep processing.
 The classes of named entities delivered by shallow processing are mapped to HPSG types.
-However, some finetuning is required whenever deep and shallow processing differ in the amount of input material they assign to a named entity.
+However, some fine-tuning is required whenever deep and shallow processing differ in the amount of input material they assign to a named entity.

-An alternative strategy is used for complex syntactic phrases containing NEs, e.g., PPs describing time spans etc. It is based on ideas from Explanation-based Learning (EBL, see (Tadepalli and Natarajan, 1996)) for natural language analysis, where analysis trees are retrieved on the basis of the surface string.
+An alternative strategy is used for more complex NEs.
+It is based on ideas from EBL for natural language analysis, where analysis trees are retrieved on the basis of the surface string.
 In our case, the part-of-speech sequence of NEs recognised by shallow analysis is used to retrieve pre-built feature structures.

 These structures are produced by extracting NEs from a corpus and processing them directly by the deep component.
 If a correct analysis is delivered, the lexical parts of the analysis, which are specific for the input item, are deleted.
 We obtain a sceletal analysis which is underspecified with respect to the concrete input items.
 The part-of-speech sequence of the original input forms the access key for this structure.
 In the application phase, the underspecified feature structure is retrieved and the empty slots for the input items are filled on the basis of the concrete input.